Sundown (Lost)

-"Sundown" is the sixth television episode of the American Broadcasting Company's sixth season of the serial drama television series Lost and 109th episode overall.
-The episode aired on March 2, 2010, on ABC in the United States.
+"Sundown" is the sixth episode of the sixth season of the ABC serial drama television series Lost and 109th episode overall.
+The episode aired on March 2, 2010 in the United States.
 The episode was written by co-executive producer Paul Zbyszewski and story editor Graham Roland (making his writing debut for the series) and directed by Bobby Roth.
-Sayid Jarrah is the character the episode is centered on.
+The episode is centered on the character of Sayid Jarrah.

-In 2007, Claire Littleton (Emilie de Ravin) delivers a message from The Man in Black (Terry O'Quinn).
-Due to this, Sayid Jarrah (Naveen Andrews) is tasked by Dogen (Hiroyuki Sanada) to kill the Man in Black, who gives Sayid a difficult decision.
+In 2007, Claire Littleton (Emilie de Ravin) delivers a message from the Man in Black (Terry O'Quinn).
+Because of this, Sayid Jarrah (Naveen Andrews) is tasked by Dogen (Hiroyuki Sanada) to kill the Man in Black, who gives Sayid a difficult decision.
 In the "flash-sideways", Sayid is drawn into a family crisis.

 Plot

 2004 (flash-sideways timeline)

 Following the events of the season premiere, "LA X", Sayid Jarrah (Naveen Andrews) arrives at the home of his brother, Omer (Cas Anvar), and Omer's wife, Nadia (Andrea Gabriel).
 Late one night, Omer tells Sayid that he recently borrowed a substantial amount of money from a loan shark but had paid it back.
 Nevertheless, the loan shark has told Omer that he will owe interest forever.
 Omer asks Sayid to help with his problem.
 Sayid refuses because he no longer wishes to be a violent person.
 The next day, Omer is severely beaten and Nadia begs Sayid not to get involved.
 Nadia and Sayid discuss their feelings for each other, leading Sayid to tell Nadia that he doesn't deserve her.
 Later on, Sayid is taken to see the loan shark, Martin Keamy (Kevin Durand); after a short conversation, Sayid kills him and his men, including Keamy's henchman Omar (Anthony Azizi).
 While leaving the scene, he stumbles across Jin-Soo Kwon (Daniel Dae Kim), who is tied up in a freezer.